 The alternative would continue to preclude the Huna Tlingit from participating in an activity that they define as responsible and ecologically and spiritually essential.
 De Laguna (1990:209) notes that food gathering is a "moral and religious occupation."
 Tlingit law and ethics require that resources be harvested appropriately.
 Failure to harvest a particular resource is viewed as refusing a gift thereby offending the spirits associated with the resource being offered.
 This alternative would force the Huna Tlingit to violate their tribal law as well as their values, morals and ethics and would have a major negative effect on their self concept.
-Additionally, the Huna Tlingit would be largely precluded from relying on a natural, healthy food source.

-In summary, this alternative does not allow the Huna Tlingit access to, or use of, an ethnographic resource important to the survival of the communities' cultural system and would have major negative effects on the practice as well as the ethnographic resource itself.
+In summary, this alternative does not allow the Huna Tlingit people access to, or use of, an ethnographic resource important to the survival of the communities' cultural system and would have major negative effects on the practice as well as the ethnographic resource itself.

 Cumulative Effects: In addition to the effects described above, the ethnographic resource is likely to be affected by Huna Tlingit participation in other traditional activities and life ways.
 Numerous other traditional activities are prohibited and/or heavily regulated in Glacier Bay National Park and other parts of the Huna Tlingit territory.
-As a result, the Huna Tlingit's connection with their homeland is tenuous, they have few meaningful ways in which to interact with the landscape, and are essentially "removed" from the ecosystem processes they were once an integral part of.
+As a result, the Huna people's connection with their homeland is tenuous, they have few meaningful ways in which to interact with the landscape, and are essentially "removed" from the ecosystem processes they were once an integral part of.
 For example, seal and mountain goat hunting which once drew tribal member to Glacier Bay is now illegal.
 Commercial fishing historically served as one means by which a subset of Huna Tlingit were able to continue interacting in a meaningful way with their homeland; current regulations phasing out commercial fishing will eventually result in complete fishery closures in Glacier Bay.
 Summer fish camps once considered seasonal homes for entire families are no longer inhabited and cannot legally be reinhabited except on a few small native inholdings.
 Cumulatively, these existing regulations and the continued prohibition of gull egg harvest have had major negative effects on Huna Tlingit cultural practices and the associated ethnographic resources.
 Although permanent residents of Hoonah are authorized to harvest glaucous-winged gull eggs on islands outside of Glacier Bay National Park in Icy Strait and Cross Sound, these nesting sites are virtually inaccessible on most days due to ocean swells and tidal currents.
-In recent years, Middle Pass Rock, the site outside the park most typically harvested from has supported an increasing number of Steller sea lions making landing even more difficult.
 Moreover, such sites were never favored by the Huna Tlingit and do not fulfill the traditional practice of harvesting eggs within the homeland of Glacier Bay.
-The effects of this alternative would be expected to add to the cumulative negative effects on the ethnographic resource.
+The effects of this alternative are expected to add to the cumulative negative effects on the ethnographic resource.

-Conclusion: This alternative would not allow the Huna Tlingit access to, or use of, an ethnographic resource important to the survival of the communities' cultural system.
+Conclusion: This alternative would not allow the Huna Tlingit people access to, or use of, an ethnographic resource important to the survival of the communities' cultural system.
 When combined with the effects of other prohibitions on traditional activities in Glacier Bay, this alternative would have major direct, indirect, and cumulative negative effects on the ethnographic resource associated with traditional egg harvesting practices.

-Alternative 2 (One Harvest Visit to Two Locations) - Effects on Ethnographic Resources
+Alternative 2 (One Harvest Trip, Two Locations) - Effects on Ethnographic Resources

-Direct and Indirect Effects: This alternative would provide as many as twenty four tribal members (two groups of twelve each; one group visiting one site and the other group visiting a second site), including adults (as many as twelve) and youth (as many as twelve) the opportunity to travel into Glacier Bay and gather gull eggs using traditional harvest methods.
-Harvest would yield approximately 278 eggs which would be distributed in the community.
+Direct and Indirect Effects: This alternative would provide twelve tribal members, including elders (approximately six) and youth (approximately six) the opportunity to travel into Glacier Bay and gather gull eggs using traditional harvest methods.
+Harvest would yield approximately 280 eggs which would be distributed in the community.
+The majority of these eggs would likely be distributed to elders.